 Carolyn Daughters 7:26

-Thank you, Tanya.
+Thank you, Thea.
 And thank you to Caroline and Greg Sherman as well for being listeners of our podcasts.
 We appreciate you.
 And, as I said, we’re international now.
 Switzerland … who knows what’s next?

 Sarah Harrison 7:42